parcelvalue/api/docs/Endpoints/Shipments/Shipments.md

 If the new price is different, the shipment will not be confirmed and an error will be returned.
 If the `attributes.finalCost` property is omitted, the shipment will be confirmed without checking the price.

+This functionality performs all the shipment processing steps, as in MYPV, including for example booking the shipment.

 [Examples](ExamplesConfirm.md)

 ---